mikeizbicki/hairy-trumpet/README.md

 each of which is a different species of fungus.
 This task is therefore equivalent to a multiple-choice question evaluating the model's knowledge of these fungus species.

-Data points are allowed to have multiple masked words, such as in the following example from the politics domain.
+Data points are allowed to have multiple masked words.
+The following example shows a (pretty printed) version of **Example 2**.
 ```
 {
     "masked_text": "[MASK0] is the democratic presidential nominee, and [MASK1] is the republican nominee.",